-The optional theme is Lost and Found.
+The optional theme is A Defining Moment.
 See the Submit tab for details on how to submit.
-We accept photography, art, comics, creative nonfiction, fiction, flash fiction, experimental work, and poetry.
+We accept photography, art, comics, creative nonfiction, fiction, flash fiction, experimental work, hybrid work, and poetry.

 Riku Ylönen is an amateur photographer from Central Finland.
 He has a Master’s Degree in Philosophy, specialized to language philosophy and semiotics, from Jyväskylä University.
 Ylönen studied creative writing in Open University of Jyväskylä, and his poems have been published in anthologies.
 He was also a finalist in the national poetry slam competition, as well as annual competition of Kauhava city “Puukko ja runo” (puukko knife and poetry).
 Among photographing, drawing and writing, Ylönen is interested in bouldering and collecting bladed weapons.